/

 iPad displaying a PDF document open in Highlights

-Here you will find all of the content of annotations you have added to the PDF including highlighted, underlined and strikethrough text, image selections and sticky notes.
+In the notes panel you will find all of the content of annotations you have added to the PDF including highlighted, underlined and strikethrough text, image selections and sticky notes.
 The annotations are extracted using specific rules, but you can customize the formatting.

 By default the annotations are sorted chronologically by page, but you can create your own order by sorting using color categories.